syl20bnr/spacemacs/DOCUMENTATION.md

 ### Using a personal branch

-The final main way to manage your private layers is to push them is a personal branch that you keep up to date with upstream `master` or `develop`.
+The final main way to manage your private layers is to push them in a personal branch that you keep up to date with upstream `master` or `develop`.

 # Dotfile Configuration